Zdobnice: Sights

 The main landmark of Zdobnice is the Church of the Good Shepherd.
 It was built in the late Baroque style in 1787–1789.

-The local part of Kačerov within the municipality has well preserved folk architecture and is protected as a village monument zone.
+The locality of Kačerov within the municipality has well preserved folk architecture and is protected as a village monument zone.
 The mainly half-timbered houses were built from the 18th until the beginning of the 20th century.
 In the centre of Kačerov is the Church of Saint Catherine.
 It was built in the late Baroque style in 1796–1798.